 Former FBI agent Robert Hanssen, who was convicted of spying for Russia, dies in prison

-Robert Hanssen, 79, was found unresponsive in his cell at a federal prison in Florence, Colorado, and later pronounced dead, prison officials said.
+Robert Hanssen, 79, was found unresponsive in his cell at a federal prison in Florence, Colo., and later pronounced dead, prison officials said.

 Hanssen is believed to have died of natural causes, a person familiar with the matter told The Associated Press.
 The person was not authorized to publicly discuss details of Hanssen's death and spoke to the AP on condition of anonymity.